haheskja/scp-evaluation/documentation/documentation.md

 Apply for the package quality assurance in [the SCP whitelist repository](https://github.com/dhis2designlab/scp-whitelist) and let your package be assessed by the team of maintainers.

 ### Three different roles
-We refer to component owners, component consumers, and maintainers as three separate roles who interact with the platform in different ways.
+We refer to component owners, component consumers, and maintainers as three separate roles who interact with the component platform in different ways.
-* Component owners: creates components and integrates them with the platform.
+* Component owners: creates components and publishes them to the platform.
-* Component consumers: using components the component owners have published to the platform.
+* Component consumers: uses components the component owners have published to the platform.
 * Maintainers: maintains the whitelist of verified components.

 Keep in mind that none of these are mutually exclusive, as one person very well could have all of the roles.